devparekh24/ecommerce-project-apis/README.md

 - **Create New Product**
   Add a new product to the system.

+- **Thumbnail Upload of Product**
+  Upload the thumbnail of the product from the system.

 - **Edit Product**
   Modify information about an existing product.